jeno0403/Licensed_Child_Care/README.md

 ## Overview

 This GitHub Repository contains all files used to generate the paper "Trends in Toronto's Licensed Childcare Centres: Analyzing Age Group Capacity and Availability Disparities."

-Some of the R code used to create this work was adapted from Cleveland (2018) and Alexander (2023).
-The dataset uses geographic coordinates (latitude and longitude) based on the NAD27 datum (North American Datum of 1927), a geodetic reference system primarily used in North America.
-This system ensures precise location data for each child care center, facilitating accurate mapping and spatial analysis across Toronto.

-The R code was checked for style and syntax using the lintr and styler packages to ensure code quality and readability.
+It analyzes childcare availability across age groups and wards using geographic data based on the NAD27 datum for accurate spatial analysis.
+Some R scripts were adapted from Cleveland (2018) and Alexander (2023).
+The project uses linting and styling tools to ensure code quality.

+# How to Run

+1. `scripts/00-simulate_data.R` - (If necessary) Simulate data for the project.
+2. `scripts/01-download_data.R` - Download the required datasets from Open Data Toronto.
+3. `scripts/02-data_cleaning.R` - Clean and prepare the downloaded data for analysis.
+4. `scripts/03-test_data.R` - Test the cleaned data for consistency and accuracy.
+5. `outputs/paper.qmd` - Render the final paper into PDF format using Quarto.

 ## File Structure

 The repo is structured as:

-- `inputs/data` includes the raw data used in this investigation on childcare spaces in Toronto.
+- `inputs/data` : Raw data on childcare spaces
-- `inputs/literature` includes copies of references used in this analysis, particularly on urban childcare disparities and policy.
+- `inputs/literature` : References on childcare disparities and policy.
-- `outputs/data` includes the cleaned data used in this paper.
+- `outputs/data` :Cleaned data.
-- `outputs/graph` includes generated graph using the cleaned data.
+- `outputs/graph`: Generated graphs from the data.
-- `outputs/paper` includes a PDF version of the final paper, the Quarto file used to create the PDF, and a file containing the references for the paper.
+- `outputs/paper`: Final paper (PDF, Quarto file, references).
-- `scripts` includes R scripts for data simulation, downloading, cleaning, and analysis.
+- `scripts`: R scripts for data simulation, download, cleaning, and analysis.
-- `other/llm` includes a record of LLM usage in the text format.
+- `other/llm`: Record of LLM usage.
-- `other/sketches` includes drafts of graphs and summaries used in this report.
+- `other/sketches`: Sketch of graphs and summaries.

 ## Statement on LLM usage